 However, Keith, with quite a bit of foresight, watered the bush abundantly, which probably saved the bush in the end.

 Clues leading to the culprits

 Two clues sent the investigation off in an entirely different direction:

 Over a hundred birds seemed to fly in and out of the bush on a daily basis.
 They were flying to and from the silverberry shrub on the way to a loaded bird feeder that was a couple yards out.
 This shrub just happened to be the nearest spot for cover when approaching the feeder from further out.

 The sparrows, while they didn’t roost in the bush overnight, certainly spent a large part of the day there, zooming in and out of the shrub to the point of carving out a tunnel in the previously solid leaf cover.
 Branches at entry points to and from the shrub grew stunted leaf buds or died off under the constant wing pressure.

-At the foot of the shrub and along the branches, uncountable traces of droppings showed that these birds were definitely enjoying their free lunches.
+At the foot of the shrub and along the branches, uncountable droppings showed that these birds were definitely enjoying their free lunches.

 Do birds ever kill trees?

 Usually, birds never single-handedly kill trees.
-As with all things natural, a combination of factors unite and build up to a tipping point over time.
+As with all things natural, a combination of factors reach a tipping point over time.

-In this particular case, the following factors contributed to weakening the shrub in the first phase:
+In this case, the following weakened the shrub in the first phase: